 Access Requests can sync applications and groups directly from your Okta organization and perform a range of administrative actions.

-Actions involve common tasks like adding or removing users from groups, assigning applications to users, or disabling or suspending accounts.
+Actions involve common tasks like adding or removing users from groups, assigning applications to users.
 These actions have a direct impact on your Okta organization and are a powerful way to help automate access requests.

 Before assigning actions or configuration items to a Request Type, admins must manually enable access to Okta resources for the related team.
 See Sync resources from Okta.